 Lunchtime is sacred time in Switzerland.
 When I was on maternity leave, my husband came home for lunch to help me care for our daughter.
 This strengthened our marriage.
 Many families still reunite during weekdays over the lunch hour.

 Swiss law mandates a 14-week maternity leave at a minimum of 80 percent pay.

 People in Europe took vacation seriously.
 Once, when I only took 10 days for a trip to Spain, my colleagues chastised me for taking so little time off.
 I learned to take vacation chunks in two-week intervals.
 Well rested, I noticed that I felt more productive and creative when I returned to work.
 Recent American research confirms what I was feeling: Relaxing can make you more productive.

 I could continue, but you get the gist.

 With self-imposed deadlines, I find that I am more creative in my problem-solving and often find better solutions than if I was working on problems without a time-sensitive goal attached.
 I believe the same thing would be applied to a shorter work day.
 A six-hour work day would also discourage long meetings without focus (well, long meetings period).
 I don’t see big American companies making these quote drastic changes but startups?
 Hell yeah, definitely.
 Instead of focusing on “perks” like beer on tap, foosball tables, and game systems, &c, why not focus on improving the lives of your employees so they can make dope shit?

-Happy employees will reward you with their best work.
+Happy employees will reward you with their absolute best work.
 Simple. 🕸